tazzben/Adjusted-WW/README.md

 ## Related Work

 This paper is part of a larger project to improve learning measurements and assessment.
 Software to perform this guessing-adjustment and disaggregation from Scantron or ZipGrade files is provided by [Smith (2018)](https://doi.org/10.1080/00220485.2018.1438863); the software can be downloaded at [https://tazzben.github.io/WW/](https://tazzben.github.io/WW/).
-A more recent paper that builds on this work is [Smith and White (2019)](https://bensresearch.com/smithwhite).
-This paper shows that under some assumptions this line of literature converges with the estimator suggested by [Hake (1998)](https://doi.org/10.1119/1.18809).
-Further, it provides guidance to the practitioner when the probability of guessing correct is unknown.